rajanoureddine/ctdot-tobin-yse/13_Arkolakis/README.md

 # Code
 This folder contains

-**Data preparation:** Code to extract and prepare data for the optimization model.
+* **Data preparation:** Code to extract and prepare data for the optimization model.
 Note that as of 08/24 we have not identified appropriate data to estimate the model.
 Ideally, we would find data on the usage of individual charging stations, including *where users are coming from*.
 We have not yet identified such data.
     * `advan_data_for_optimization.py` downloads Point of Interest (POI) data from Advan, in order to check whether it is appropriate for our needs.
 (Note: it is not)
     * `numerator_data` and `numerator_data_charging`: Extracts data from the Numerator dataset to determine whether it is suitable for our needs (it is not).
+* **Experiments with different route-finding algorithms and objective functions**
+    * `corner_solutions.py`: A very simple script that shows how using a linear objective function leads to corner solutions (i.e., users choose to charge on every link they pass through, or choose to never charge - rather than choosing to sometimes charge, and sometimes not charge).
+    *

 ## corner_solutions.py